 Why choose us?

 - Experienced: We are the most experienced equity capital raising platform in Australia.
-Equity crowdfunding through a platform is a relatively a new phenomena.
-Enable Funding (formerly ASSOB) has provided this service for more than a decade.
-We are Australia’s oldest and an acknowledged global pioneer in its category;
+Having provided crowdfunding services for more than a decade, we are an acknowledged global pioneer.

 - Effective: We have a proven track record.
-We have raised more than $147 million through this form of investing.
-No other platform in Australia comes close;
+We’ve raised more than $147 million.
+No other platform in Australia comes close.

 - Trusted: We are Australia’s most trusted platform.
-More than 29,000 potential investors are part of our community and 176 companies have raised capital through us;
+Our community includes nearly 30,000 potential investors and 200 companies that have raised or intend to raise capital through us.

 - Thorough: We have market-leading due diligence.
 We carefully choose which companies to support through our exclusive IMENCA Business Evaluation Calculus and our Investment Committee.
-Our goal is to spot high-quality companies that could deliver higher returns for investors over time.
-We don’t always get it right, but investors know we take several extra steps to minimise risk, wherever possible;
+Our goal is to spot high-quality companies that could deliver compelling returns for investors.
+We don’t always get it right, but investors know we take several extra steps to minimise risk, wherever possible.

 - Compliant: We have rigorous corporate governance requirements.
 Every company on our platform must have a board of directors and comply with quarterly reporting requirements.
 The aim is to connect companies and investors with confidence.